Key information

 We recognise that these new regulatory changes and guidelines will be of keen interest to landholders and communities along proposed pipeline routes.

-We are inviting interested community members and landholders to participate in 3 in-person forums and 2 online webinars where we will take you through the regulation amendments and the draft guidelines.
+We invited interested community members and landholders to participate in 3 in-person forums and 2 online webinars where we took participants through the regulation amendments and the draft guidelines.
+You can view the presentations and the notes from these sessions here.

 Key documents